factorhouse/kafka-local/README.md

-# Run a local Kafka Cluster
+# Run a local SASL authenticated Kafka Cluster with Docker Compose

 This repository contains configuration to run a locak, SASL authenticated 3-node Kafka (v2.5.0) Cluster.